Copyright 2005 Rick Harrison

 Even though the Vatican has the absolute right to ridicule erroneous interpretations of the Bible, I still wish they had not done so in this case.
 The animosity such insults generate in response will tend to further divide the larger family of Christian and God-fearing faiths.
 Those faiths should, in this late hour, be in the process of unification.
 Ironically, I have no doubt that the pope, in issuing a scathing critique of CS, intended to do the right thing, that is, to facilitate unification.
 His strategy, to facilitate unification by briskly laying out the single truth around which we should unify (there is only one truth after all), albeit a somewhat painful method, may turn out to be the only method that works.
 I leave the theological questions lie here, for my concern in this book is with the science.

-While a genuine authority under God, on the intellectual and scientific playing fields the Vatican is merely equal to the rest of us.
+While a genuine authority under God in theology, on the intellectual and scientific playing fields the Vatican is merely equal to the rest of us.
 It has to justify its positions with sound arguments and scientific data, as do we.
 My point here is that, as the reader will see below, CS cannot be said to be ridiculous on the basis of science and logic alone.
 One can make an argument that CS is almost certainly false on the basis of science, but not that it is ridiculous.
 On purely scientific grounds, it is certainly no more ridiculous than the theory of accidental evolution.
 And CS cannot be definitively proved false.
-It can only be shown to be implausible based upon current scientific data and integrated theory.
-There is a difference.
+It can only be shown to be implausible based upon current scientific data and our current set of integrated scientific theories.

 The science-based component arguments of CS have not yet had a full and fair hearing within the mainstream of science.
 To see this we have to first separate in our minds the theology of CS from its scientific arguments, especially the objections to neo-Darwinian evolution.